NVIDIA/cuda-quantum/docs/sphinx/using/advanced/nvqir_simulator.rst

     * - :code:`addQubitToState`
       - :code:`void`
       - Add a qubit to the underlying state representation.
+    * - :code:`addQubitsToState`
+      - :code:`nQubits : std::size_t`
+      - Add the specified number of qubits to the underlying state representation.
     * - :code:`resetQubit`
       - :code:`qubitIdx : std::size_t`
       - Reset the state of the qubit at the given index to :code:`|0>`
     * - :code:`resetQubitStateImpl`
       - :code:`void`
       - Clear the entire state representation (reset to 0 qubits).
-    * - Quantum Operation Methods
+    * - :code:`applyGate`
-      - varies per overload - target qubit index, control qubit index (indices), rotation parameters
-      - Apply the unitary described by the operation with given method name. (e.g. h(qubitIdx), apply hadamard on qubit with index qubitIdx)
+      - :code:`task : GateApplicationTask`
+      - Apply the specified gate described by the :code:`GateApplicationTask`.
+This type encodes the control and target qubit indices, optional rotational parameters, and the gate matrix data.
     * - :code:`measureQubit`
       - :code:`qubitIdx : std::size_t -> bool` (returns bit result as bool)
       - Measure the qubit, produce a bit result, collapse the state.